 - 1. Evaluate the financial performance of proposed projects based on sound financial parameters and the ability to generate transit ridership, fare revenue, lease payments, parking revenues, grant resources, other financial participation, and/or cost savings.
 Consider the opportunity cost to the District of delaying or accelerating development opportunities. - 2.
-Use a variety of financing and governance mechanisms, including joint powers authorities, assessment districts, improvement districts, and lease credits to achieve station area TOD objectives.
+Use a variety of financing and governance mechanisms, including joint powers authorities, assessment districts, improvement districts, and lease credits to achieve station area TOD objectives. - 3.
+As appropriate, and in consideration of District-wide financial needs, reinvest revenues from the sale and lease of BART land into the TOD Program, informed by the priorities identified in the 4-Year Work Plan.

-Transit-Oriented Development Policy Adopted June 9, 2016
+Transit-Oriented Development Policy Adopted June 9, 2016 | Amended August 22, 2019 Proposed Update March 12, 2020